kaskiv11/project_gym/README.md

 >>npm install

-3. Open http://localhost:3650 to view it in the browser.
+3. Open http://localhost:8045 to view it in the browser.
 ## Accessibility and Testing

+1. Create a database "gym'
-1. To Log in the App, simply create an account via our Registration Page.
+2. To Log in the App, simply create an account via our Registration Page.

-2. Have a look at our test user with the following credentials:
+3. Have a look at our test user with the following credentials:
    -    username -> test@gmail.com
    - password -> 1234test